 Here’s what you’ll need to mix up this fruity cocktail:

-Painkillers are delicious with any kind of rum, but they may be a little less potent if you don’t use Pusser’s.
-If you can’t find Pusser’s, try Myers.
+Painkillers are delicious with any rum, but they may be slightly less potent if you don’t use Pusser’s.
+If you can’t find Pusser’s rum, Myers’s Dark Rum is an excellent substitute that maintains the drink’s authentic character.
+The freshly grated nutmeg is essential for the proper flavor profile.

 How to Make a Soggy Dollar Bar Painkiller